claird/Bash_best_practices/echo-vs-printf.md

 ## Performance considerations

-Production-level **Bash** programming probably is best off to eschew `echo` entirely, in favor of `printf`.
+[Production-level](https://stackoverflow.com/questions/3908038/what-is-production-level-code) **Bash** programming probably is best off to eschew `echo` entirely, in favor of `printf`.
 To repeat the conclusions above:
 `printf` is more consistent and manageable.

 However, [`echo` _is_ faster](https://unix.stackexchange.com/questions/65803/why-is-printf-better-than-echo/159115#159115).
 On yet another hand, if you have a production-level program where `echo`'s speed advantage is consequential ... well, [you probably need a more delicate analysis](https://unix.stackexchange.com/questions/297792/how-complex-can-a-program-be-written-in-pure-bash) than fits in this little essay.
+As a starting point:  don't leave home without [**ShellCheck**](https://www.shellcheck.net/).

 ## printf vs print